Back to Blog

 • Photography and reporting skills

-The opportunity: Ageing infrastructure across Europe and North America needs increasing inspection attention.
-Government-funded inspection programmes provide steady, well-paid work.
-The US Infrastructure Investment and Jobs Act alone is driving massive inspection demand.
+The opportunity: Ageing infrastructure across Europe needs increasing inspection attention.
+Government-funded programmes provide steady, well-paid work.

 7. Telecommunications Tower Work